Now Reading

 See Also

 The theme’s resonance was so strong that later, real fight clubs came up across several cities around the world.
 Edward Norton’s performance received immense praise along with The Dust Brothers’ electrifying soundtrack.
-The film later gained a cult status.
+The film later gained cult status.

 15. American Psycho (2000)